s2l1/Headless-Samourai-Dojo/README.md

 This setup will be running bitcoind externally, which is a little bit more advanced, versus leaving the default option enabled where bitcoind will run inside Docker.
 I have chosen this setup because it is faster than waiting for a full blockchain sync with ODROID N2.
 If you have experience this deployment should take around 8 hours.

 If you have some spare time please make a github account and edit this guide.
 You can also fork the guide to your own version, maybe for a purpose such as adding more detailed notes, or perhaps for making more drastic changes like a different method of deployment.
 It was a community effort that helped me bring this guide together, and it may take the same effort to keep this guide polished and up to date.
-Feel free to revise things, make suggestions, update versions, et cetera.
+Feel free to revise things, make suggestions, become contributor, update versions, et cetera.
 Thank you!

 # Table of Contents
 * [**HARDWARE REQUIREMENTS**](https://github.com/s2l1/Headless-Samourai-Dojo/blob/master/README.md#1-hardware-requirements)